mattkorczynski/mattkorczynski/README.md

-👋 I’m Matt Korczynski
+👋 I’m Matt Korczynski - currently operating in Wroclaw 🇵🇱 .
+Nevertheless, I have been writting code in many other places - 🇫🇮 🇸🇪 🇨🇭

+Most of my projects are private.
+Public part of my repo mainly consists of playing results with different technologies or basement projects.

 👀 My interests are hanging around data processing and analyzing.
-I'm trying to uncover what is hidden in ground and underwater using waves.

-🌱 I’m currently growing up with Python, Rust and C#.
+🌱 I’m currently growing up with Python and Rust.

-📫 How to reach me -> matt.korczynski at gmail servers
+📫 How to reach me -> matt.korczynski at gmail servers.

 <!---